Text Link

 What is trauma-informed care?

-Trauma-informed care (TIC) is a treatment approach in which clinicians assume an eating disorder patient is more likely to have gone through some type of trauma than not.
-Trauma-informed care, in and of itself, is not a type of treatment specifically for trauma—rather, it informs a clinician’s approach to care.
+Trauma-informed care, in and of itself, is not about treating trauma—instead, it informs a clinician’s approach to care.
 Namely, they are respectful, compassionate, and provide appropriate support for those who have experienced trauma.
-Providing trauma-informed care can greatly reduce the risk of retraumatizing or triggering eating disorder patients.
-(1)
+Providing trauma-informed care can significantly reduce the risk of retraumatizing or triggering eating disorder patients.1

 • Empowerment: Fostering an affirming and validating treatment setting that emphasizes the patient’s strengths and ability to develop and utilize new strategies and skills